barc/backbone.giraffe/README.md

 - `omittedOptions` can be used to prevent `Giraffe.configure` from extending particular properties.
 If the value is `true`, all properties are omitted.

-- The document event prefix `'data-gf'` is now configurable via `Giraffe.View.setDocumentEventPrefix` and as a parameter to `Giraffe.View.setDocumentEvents` and `Giraffe.View.removeDocumentEvents`.
+- The document event prefix `'data-gf-'` is now configurable via `Giraffe.View.setDocumentEventPrefix` and as a parameter to `Giraffe.View.setDocumentEvents` and `Giraffe.View.removeDocumentEvents`.

 - ___BREAKING CHANGE:___ `dispose` is now mixed into configured objects with a default function, and is only copied if it doesn't exist.
   As a result, calls to super in `dispose` no longer make sense.
+  Use `Giraffe.dispose` instead.
+If memory consumption is a concern, copy the default `Giraffe.disposeThis` to your prototypes (or write your own).

 - `beforeDispose`, `afterDispose`, `beforeInitialize`, and `afterInitialize` are called if defined on all configured objects.
 Some are used by Giraffe